GNOME Commander 1.10.0.

-GNOME Commander is a classical two panel file manager similar to the MS-DOS Norton Commander and the CLI file manager GNU Midnight Commander.
+GNOME Commander is a classical two panel file manager similar to the MS-DOS Norton Commander and the text-terminal GNU Midnight Commander file managers.
 It is really efficient for tasks like selecting a few files from a folder with many files and moving or copying them into another folder.

-While the name "GNOME Commander" indicates that this is a typical GNOME program it really isn't.
-It behaves more like a typical stand-alone GTK+ application since it looks and feels more like something made for the first GNOME version released decades ago than something designed for modern GNOME.
+While the name "GNOME Commander" makes it sound like it is a typical GNOME program.
+It's not.
+It behaves more like a typical stand-alone GTK+ application since it looks and feels more like something made for the first GNOME 1 version released decades ago than something designed for modern GNOME 3 desktop.

 GNOME Commander supports mounting network folders using SFTP, FTP, Samba and Webdav.
 You can also quickly mount local files and folders.